odenzo/etrade-client-lib/README.md

 This is a simple e-trade oauth client library that I use to query etrade account for accounting purposes.
 It was also a chance to re-write in Scala 3 to try it out.

+The majority i cross-compiled for Scala 3 and Scala JS (1.9).
+To do etrade oauth, a callback can be used when running on JVM.
+This opens a HTTP Server.
+This style is only supported on JVM now.
+(Maybe doable in browser have to try).

+The client lib and everything is on ScalaJS, but untested at this point using "verifier" cut and paste between an opened browser window login to e-trade.

 ### Why publish it?
 It is nothing special, but it is tiresome making model classes, and finding